radar/mtg/README.md

 It is incredibly rudimentary.
 I have little-to-no prior game programming experience.
 You have been warned.

 Parts of this have been inspired by [Grove](https://github.com/pinky39/grove) -- a C# implementation of MTG.
+And other parts have been inspired by [Mage](https://github.com/magefree/mage).
+Kudos to them for sharing their code openly!

-Unlike Grove, this implementation does not have any UI.
+Unlike Grove and Mage, this implementation does not have any UI.
 Use your imagination!

 ## Getting Started